-Spain is no stranger to hosting internationally-recognised sporting events and championships, as well as local and regional spectacles that bring communities together.
-This article is geared towards those planning a trip throughout Spain who want to experience the nation’s passion for sport.
+Spain is no stranger to hosting internationally recognised sporting events and championships, as well as local and regional spectacles that bring communities together.
+This article is geared towards those planning a trip throughout Spain who want to experience the nation’s passion for the sport.

 Spanish Grand Prix, Montmelo

 If you have never visited a Formula One race or experienced the raw power of F1 cars, mark 12th May in your diaries for 2019.
 Montmelo is playing host to the Spanish Formula One Grand Prix, with the likes of Lewis Hamilton and Sebastian Vettel once again doing battle for world championship supremacy.
 It looks unlikely that Spain’s Fernando Alonso will feature, after announcing his retirement from F1 at the end of last season.